collective/collective.migrationhelpers/README.rst

 fix_discussions
     Fix conversations that still have the old AT content as `__parent__`

+fix_registry
+    Remove registry-records where the interface is no longer there.

 rebuild_relations
     Exports all valid reations from the relation-catalog, purges the relation-catalog (and the intid-catalog) and restores all valid relations.